 9. Roller skating to mass – Venezuela

-As a country of around 80% Christians, it’s no surprise that many Venezuelans attend church services throughout the holiday season.
+As a country with around 80% of its population being Christian, it’s no surprise that many Venezuelans attend church services throughout the holiday season.
 However, what’s astonishing is the mode of transport they take to get there.

-Traditionally, Venezuelans attend mass on Christmas morning at 5am – a service that’s referred to as misa de gallo (the ‘rooster mass’).
-To make up for the early rise, residents of the capital city of Caracas lace up their roller skates and glide down the streets to the church, with some even skating down the aisles once they get there.
+Traditionally, Venezuelans attend mass on Christmas morning at five am – a service that’s referred to as misa de gallo (the ‘rooster mass’).
+To make up for the early rise, residents of the capital city of Caracas lace up their roller skates and glide down the streets to church, with some even skating down the aisles once they get there.

 It’s unclear how this unconventional tradition started.
 Some say it’s an entertaining alternative to sledging.
 With temperatures reaching north of 30°C in the capital in December, there’s no chance of snow.
 However, local legend says that children tie a piece of string to their shoe and dangle it out the window so passing skaters can tug on it to wake them up for church.

-What’s more, the government even closes the streets of Caracas on Christmas so people can skate without the fear of traffic.
+What’s more, the government even closes the streets of Caracas on Christmas Day so people can skate without fear of traffic.

 If you happen to be in South Wales between Christmas Day and the Twelfth Night, you might come across the peculiar and spectral sight of the Mari Lwyd bobbing through the streets.
 Towering above people’s heads, she’s got a horse skull for a head with a white cloak draped over it – her glaring eyes sparkling in the moonlight.